Some Common Dental Problems in Children

 Dental care gets more complicated as one gets older.
 Older people produce less saliva, leaving teeth vulnerable to decay.
 Receding gums also expose teeth to more decay and bone loss makes teeth less stable.
 Over 500 medications taken by the elderly, such as those for asthma, allergies, blood pressure, cholesterol, Parkinson’s or Alzheimers, produce the side effect of dry mouth.
 Dry mouth leads to an increase of cavities, mouth sores, and infections.

 The best way to protect your oral health as you age is to plan for your dental expenses before you retire.
 Organizations like AARP offer supplemental dental insurance plans for their members.
 Discount dental plans are another option and they usually have lower monthly fees than traditional dental insurance.
 The best way to prevent dental disease is with preventative care.
-Having your teeth checked and cleaned twice a year has shown to lower costs in the long run, according to researchers at University of Maryland Dental School.
+Having your teeth checked and cleaned twice a year has been shown to lower costs in the long run, according to researchers at the University of Maryland Dental School.

 If caring for a disabled or elderly loved one, it is important to help them keep their mouth clean and remind them to brush and floss daily, as well as making sure they get to a dentist regularly.
 Nursing home residents that need dental care and are enrolled in Medicaid have access to a regulation called Incurred Medical Expense, that can help pay for medically necessary care as determined by a dentist.